isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-best-heatsink-for-raspberry-pi-3.markdown

 - They have a short profile to fit in the standard Pi cases.
 Can cool IC Chips, regulators, processors.
 The Games&Tech heatsink has a thermal adhesive layer that will make it easy to install on the Pi 3 board.
 However, make sure that the chip modules do not have grease and dirt.
 Finally, remove the guard line and press it on the chip modules.
-The heatsink will fit the RAM/CPU, Power, and Network chips of your Raspberry Pi.�Applying the heatsink on your Raspberry Pi will ensure that the device is cold in the overclocking mode.
+The heatsink will fit the RAM/CPU, Power, and Network chips of your Raspberry Pi.
+Applying the heatsink on your Raspberry Pi will ensure that the device is cold in the overclocking mode.
 Read Also:
 [Power Supply for Raspberry Pi 3](https://pestpolicy.com/best-power-supply-raspberry-pi-3/)
 ### [5.
 SainSmart Copper Heatsink Cooler 3 Set](https://www.amazon.com/dp/B00IR72LJQ/?tag=p-policy-20)